ryanhack2skill/hackvchat/README.md

 # hackvchat
-# QR Code Generator by Hack2skill
+# Hackathon Vchat by Hack2skill
-QR Code generator is an online tool that can easily convert a text or Url into a QR code.
+This is a video chat app.
 These QR codes will engage people and make interaction using Content & links easier..This is one of the many open source projects undertaken by Hack2skill.
 Our aim is to generate more such open source respositories, in the collaboration with other open source developers.
 Don't forget to check out our other open source projects, right [`here!`](https://github.com/hack2skill)